m7thon/tom/README.md

 Requirements
 ------------

-This toolkit relies on the following software:
+This toolkit requires the following software:

 - Eigen3: This is a convenient C++ matrix library that provides the basic linear algebra routines.
-Currently, the most recent (development) verision is required, which should correspond to a version >= 3.3.0.
+Currently, the most recent (development) verision is required, which corresponds to a version >= 3.3.0.
 - A recent C++ compiler supporting the current C++11 standard, e.g., gcc > 4.8, clang, ...
+- Python (with numpy): To use the library and gain extra functionality

+For development, one needs in addition:

-- SWIG: For generating the Python wrappers to the C++ code.
+- SWIG: For generating the python wrappers to the C++ code.
 A current version is required.
-- Python and SciPy
-- doxygen: To generate documentation from the source code
+- doxygen: To generate documentation (including the python docstrings) from the source code

 Furthermore, the toolkit makes use of the following open source software that is included for convenience: